 And hey, in our current times maybe you'll be able to participate virtually from the comfort of your living room.
 (Though I will say, I will miss the after-hours "networking" events.)

 #2 Solar Trade Publications

 I attended a seminar not too long ago and one of the speakers was discussing his views on what has made him the successful businessman that he is today.
-He discussed 4 key areas he focuses each day, one of these being renewing his mind and the most common way he does this is by reading at least one piece of relevant information to his industry that can better his knowledge base and thus improve his business skills.
+He discussed 4 key areas he focuses on each day, one of these being renewing his mind, and the most common way he does this is by reading at least one piece of relevant information to his industry that can better his knowledge base and thus improves his business skills.

 Want some suggestions on publications I have in my personal reading rotation?
 I’ve got ya, they are listed below.

 What it all comes down to is this: Whatever you do, no matter your business model, each and every one of us should always be striving to be better than we currently are.
 Whether you think my suggestions on ways to continue to improve your knowledge are awesome or lame doesn’t really matter.
 I’m simply just sharing what has proven successful for me and I hope it provides some ideas for you.